 - Keep your distance.
 Do not crowd the animals you are observing.
 Allow them space to carry on with their daily business without interference or creating an atmosphere of anxiety by keeping a minimum distance of about 33 to 50 feet.

 - Be aware of signs of distress.
-Animals may become stressed out if when being observed for long periods.
+Animals may become stressed out when being observed for long periods.
 Beavers will bang their tails to let you know they are getting agitated.
 Keep a lookout for signs of distress and move on.

 - Make pond sitting a habit.
-If you re-visit the same pond regularly, the local beavers may become accustomed to you.
-You will enjoy a better experience watching them as they interact with each other.
+If you regularly revisit the same pond, the local beavers may become accustomed to you.
+You will enjoy a better experience watching them interact with each other.

 - Don’t hide behind bushes.
 Beavers will be able to sense your presence.
-Keep your voices low and stay around 15 feet from the shore of the pond.
+Keep your voices low and stay around 15 feet from the pond’s shore.

 - Don’t try to interact with the beavers or other wildlife.
 It is best to observe them at a safe distance.